Simon-Martens/go-send/README.md

 **Server Compromise**
 - Files are stored encrypted with keys never sent to the server
-- Download URLs contain the decryption key in the fragment (never sent to server)
+- Download URLs for guests contain the decryption key in the fragment (never sent to server)
+- User downloads are encrypted via Diffie-Hellmann handshake, so secrets are exchanged or stored
 - HMAC authentication prevents unauthorized downloads even with database access

 **Network Interception**